 The IU Benefit Card is a debit-type Visa card that allows you to pay at the time of purchase/service from your Healthcare FSA, HSA, or both.
 The card does not apply to the Dependent Care FSA.
-While most purchases with the card do not require substantiation, you may receive a request (via email or U.S. mail) from Nyhart to substantiate certain purchases.
-You must then submit supporting documentation (see list above) with a copy of Nyhart's request within 30 days.
+While most purchases with the card do not require substantiation, you may receive a request (via email or U.S. mail) from WEX to substantiate certain purchases.
+You must then submit supporting documentation (see list above) with a copy of WEX's request within 30 days.
 If purchases are not substantiated within 30 days, your card will be deactivated until receipts are submitted.

-Using the Card for Services and Purchases.
+Using the card for services and purchases.
 Your IU Benefit Card can be used at businesses that have registered with credit card vendors as a healthcare-related business, or that have implemented an IRS-approved inventory system for restricting card use to eligible items.
 Examples include hospitals, physician and dental offices, and vision providers.
 Always select the credit option rather than debit when using the IU Benefit Card.
 You can also use the card to pay for eligible expenses you are billed for, including physician office or hospital visits.

 When using the IU Benefit Card at a merchant location, be sure to separate eligible items/services from ineligible items/services, and pay for those separately.
 If the card is inadvertently used to pay for ineligible expenses, you must repay your account.
-Nyhart makes reasonable efforts to verify the eligibility of expenses, and will notify you if they detect ineligible items on receipts; however, you are ultimately responsible to the IRS for misuse of the card.
-Just like a credit card, lost or stolen cards must be promptly reported by calling Nyhart at 800-284-8412 or by logging on to iu.nyhart.com.
+WEX makes reasonable efforts to verify the eligibility of expenses, and will notify you if they detect ineligible items on receipts; however, you are ultimately responsible to the IRS for misuse of the card.
+Just like a credit card, lost or stolen cards must be promptly reported by calling WEX at 800-284-8412 or by logging on to benefit-info.com/iu.

-Using the Card when Enrolled in Both the HSA and Healthcare FSA.
-When you have both an HSA & Healthcare FSA, your FSA funds can only be used for dental and vision expenses until your annual HDHP deductible is met.
-In this situation, the IU Benefit Card is set up as a "stacked card."
+Using the card when enrolled in both the HSA and Healthcare FSA.
+When you have both an HSA & Healthcare FSA, your FSA funds can only be used for dental and vision expenses until you meet your annual HDHP deductible.
+In this situation, your IU Benefit Card is set up as a "stacked card."
 This means that when the card is used at medical or pharmacy providers, the card will automatically draw from HSA funds.
-When the card is used at dental and vision providers, the card will automatically draw from FSA funds first, then HSA funds if the FSA funds have been exhausted.
+When the card is used at dental and vision providers, the card will automatically draw from FSA funds first, then HSA funds once your FSA funds have been exhausted.

-Once the deductible is met for the year, and proof of meeting the deductible has been provided to Nyhart, then funds in the FSA can then be used for medical and prescription expenses incurred from that date forward.
-The IU Benefit Card will automatically begin pulling all expenses from the FSA first, then from the HSA once FSA funds are exhausted.
-You also have the option to pay for expenses out-of-pocket, then submit a claim for reimbursement to Nyhart.
+Once you've met your annual HDHP deductible, and provided proof of meeting it to WEX, the funds in your FSA can then be used for medical and prescription expenses incurred from that date forward.
+The IU Benefit Card will automatically begin pulling all expenses from your FSA first, then from your HSA once your FSA funds are exhausted.
+You also have the option to pay for expenses out-of-pocket, then submit a claim for reimbursement to WEX.

-How to Obtain the Card.
+How to obtain the card.
 Enrollees will automatically receive two cards per family.
-Additional debit cards for use by family members may be obtained for a fee by submitting the Additional Debit Card Request Form or by calling Nyhart at 800-284-8412.
-When giving cards to family members, remember that you are responsible for substantiating purchases on all cards, as requested by Nyhart.
+Additional debit cards for use by family members may be obtained by submitting the Additional Debit Card Request Form or by calling WEX at 800-284-8412.
+When giving cards to family members, remember that you are responsible for substantiating purchases on all cards, as requested by WEX.
 The IU Benefit Card is effective for three years and you may continue to use the card for that period as long as you enroll in either the Healthcare FSA or HSA each year.
 New cards are automatically reissued as they expire.